antofic/GraphCodable/Docs/UserGuide.md

 	print( e1 === e3 )	// prints: false --> we use '===': different references!
 }
 ```
 GraphCodable decodes the original structure of the graph.
-Codable duplicates the same object reachable through different paths, destroying the original structure of the graph.
+Codable duplicates the same reference reachable through different paths, destroying the original structure of the graph.
 The result of Codable decoding is this:
 ```
          ╭───╮   ╭───╮
          │ d │──▶︎│ e │